zatech/code-of-conduct/README.md

 * DM an [administrator](https://zatech.slack.com/account/workspace-settings#admins)
 * Submit an [anonymous report](https://zatech.co.za/report)

-This code of conduct applies to ZA Tech spaces, but if you are being harassed by a member of ZA Tech outside of our spaces, we still want to know about it.
-We will take all good-faith reports of harassment by ZA Tech members, especially the administrators, seriously.
+This code of conduct applies to ZATech spaces, but if you are being harassed by a member of ZATech outside of our spaces, we still want to know about it.
+We will take all good-faith reports of harassment by ZATech members, especially the administrators, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
-The abuse team reserves the right to exclude people from ZA Tech based on their past behavior, including behavior outside ZA Tech spaces and behavior towards people who are not members of the ZA Tech community.
+The abuse team reserves the right to exclude people from ZATech based on their past behavior, including behavior outside ZATech spaces and behavior towards people who are not members of the ZATech community.

 In order to protect volunteers from abuse and burnout, we reserve the right to reject any report we believe to have been made in bad faith.
 Reports intended to silence legitimate criticism may be deleted without response.

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
-At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of ZA Tech members or the general public.
+At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them, if we believe that doing so will increase the safety of ZATech members or the general public.
 We will not name harassment victims without their affirmative consent.

 ## Acceptable Content
-The ZA Tech community is a collection of professionals, as such it is expected that the content made available by members of the community should at all times adhere to the acceptable content policy.
+The ZATech community is a collection of professionals, as such it is expected that the content made available by members of the community should at all times adhere to the acceptable content policy.
 This policy is intended to protect the community's image, as well as the image of its members, through restrictions on certain classes of content which may be deemed to be unsuitable in a work or family context.

 Links to content are deemed as acceptable as the content within.